davenkin/andy-springboot-sample/ADRs/006_request_process_flow.md

 Updating data has 3 major steps: (1)Load the AggregateRoot; (2)Call AggregateRoot's business method; (3) Save it back to database.
 Take updating `Equipment`'s holder name as an example.

-1. The request first arrived at `EquipmentController.updateEquipmentHolder()`
+1. The request first arrived at `EquipmentController.updateEquipmentHolder()`:

 ```java
     @PutMapping("/{equipmentId}/holder")